edinburgh-university-OOSA/pprs_lvis/README.md

 ### 05\_loops\_and\_functions.py
-Introduces the use of functions to make reusable code, loops for performing repetative operations and ifs for making within code decisions.
+Introduces the use of functions to make reusable code, loops for performing repetitive operations and ifs for making within code decisions.

+### 06\_objects.py
+Introduces object classes for python.
+Objects are a way to combine different data variables and functions within a single variable, in order to help pass data around and perform operations on that data.
+This greatly eases the writing and maintaining of large, complex pieces of software.

 ## LVIS